Survival Water Purification

 Most water purification techniques are fairly simple.
 Below are the most common methods of purifying water.

 Boiling is the simplest method of killing bacteria/viruses.
 The concept is, that the organism is destroyed by pushing the bacterium/virus past it's heat range.
 100*C(212*F) will effectively kill most organisms, not just bacteria.
+However, boiling will not remove metals or harmful chemicals.

 Assuming you can get a fire going, and have a metal container.
 After filtering as many of the particulates as possible.
 Fill your container with water, place over the fire, bring to a rapid boil, then allow to cool (drinking hot water can induce vomiting).
 Boiling will kill the harmful bacteria in the water, as they cannot withstand the temperature.

 Advantage is that you are not adding any chemicals to your water, which takes out the guess work as far as dosage.
 The disadvantage, if it can even be called that, is that you have to have a source of heat(fire, stove, etc.) in order to bring the water to the boiling point.
+Also we have to remember that this does not remove chemical such as petroleum or pesticides which can be harmful as well.

 Water purification through chemical treatment